QuarkNerd/blog/bmacdonald/_posts/2018-02-27-2018-02-27-passive-security-testing-while-you-manually-test.md

 ### Extend
 There is a lot more you can do with this approach:
-- run your automated UI tests with the passive scanner on
+- run your automated UI tests through the passive scanner
-- mobile application testing by proxying a device through your machine and Zap
+- mobile website testing by proxying a device through your machine and Zap
 - and many more.

 You can also explore the many other tools within Zap which we will do in future posts.